nateforsyth/nateforsyth.github.io/_posts/2020-07-22-modernising-legacy-app-aspnet48-jwt-sql-efdatafirst-react-1.md

 date: 2020-07-22 +13:00
 published: true
 category: Development
-tags: [asp.net framework, mvc, web application, identity, RBAC, C#, sql database, entity framework, linq, legacy, intermediate, prototyping, rapid development, proof of concept, real world]
+tags: [asp.net framework, mvc, web application, identity, RBAC, C#, sql database, entity framework, linq, legacy, intermediate, prototyping, rapid development, proof of concept, real world, JWT]
 ---

 I intend for this tutorial series to highlight what I believe to be some very important aspects of dealing with legacy ASP.NET Web Applications, how to modernise them with a wrapper of sorts that can handle things like [JWT session/passport Authorisation](https://www.webskeleton.com/webdev/2019/10/22/JWT-Primer-and-Should-You-Use-It.html), securely exposing the existing database as a data layer while abstracting away all of the gubbins and heavy lifting into a business layer.
 The intention is for this wrapper to be able to encapsulate the entirety of a legacy product and provide immense security and usability benefits over the current implementation with minor refactoring to handle dependency injection (though I may not cover that).